saeschdivara/ArangoPy/README.md

 ### Python

-At the moment I am only testing for Python 2.7
+I am testing with Python 2.7 and 3.4

 Frameworks integration